Are CFD financing rates low at IC Markets as of November 2023?

 Let's say that you want to trade CFDs on the stock of Company X, which is listed on the New York Stock Exchange (NYSE).
 You decide to short (sell) 1,000 shares of Company X at a price of $50 per share, with a total position size of $50,000.

-- Multiply the daily financing charge by the number of days that you hold the position overnight: e.g., for 5 days it would be $2.05 x 5 = $10.25.
+- Multiply the daily financing charge by the number of days you hold the position overnight.
+For instance, if you hold the position for 7 days, the calculation would be $7.67 x 7 = $53.69.

 What are the other CFD fees?

-- The key cost of CFD trading is the spread, which is the difference between the bid price and the ask price of the CFD.
-It is essentially the cost of trading, and it is paid to the broker.
-The spread the brokers set can vary depending on the volatility of the underlying asset and market conditions.
+- The primary expense involved in CFD trading is the spread, which represents the difference between the bid price and the ask price of the CFD.
+It serves as the transaction cost paid to the broker.
+The spread established by brokers can fluctuate based on factors such as the underlying asset's volatility and prevailing market conditions.

-- Some brokers may also charge a commission on CFD trades.
-This is typically a percentage of the value of the trade.
-Some brokers might offer a wider spread and not charge any commission.
+- Additionally, some brokers may charge a commission on CFD trades as well, typically calculated as a percentage of the trade's value.
+Alternatively, certain brokers may opt for a wider spread and not charge any commission.

-- Don't forget the non-trading fees either!
-These are not directly linked to the trade you make, and can vary based on the type of account you have, and which broker you have signed up with.
-These charges may include withdrawal/deposit fees, conversion fees and inactivity fees.
+- Don't forget to consider non-trading fees as well.
+These fees are not directly associated with individual trades and can vary based on the type of account held and the chosen broker.
+Non-trading fees might encompass charges such as withdrawal/deposit fees, conversion fees, and inactivity fees.

 Looking for a CFD broker?